Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Maximum manifold capacity representations

 \comment{ Different views of a single object elicit distinct responses when presented to a neural network and we can refer to this ensemble of responses as the \say{neural object manifold}.
 Stable object recognition relies on the ability of a downstream readout to infer object identity that is invariant within each object manifold, but differs across manifolds.
 Most commonly, the readout mechanism is linear. }

-\comment{ A central goal of classical learning theory is to calculate the number of patterns of points that can be linearly separated in a given space \citep{cover1965geometrical, gardner1988space}.
-However in light of the above observation the more relevant quantity for object recognition is how many {\em submanifolds} can be embedded in a space while maintaining linear separability.
-Recent work \citep{chung2018classification} has developed a generalization of classical theory to incorporate a measure of manifold capacity -- the number of manifolds that can be linearly separated when embedded in an $N$ dimensional space in terms of two geometrical properties of the constituent manifolds.
-Specifically the capacity can be written $\alpha_C = \phi(R_M \sqrt{D_M})$, where $R_M$ is the effective manifold radius, $D_M$ is the effective manifold dimensionality, and $\phi(\cdot)$ is a monotonically decreasing function.
-This definition combines two intuitive notions of size -- total variance and dimensionality -- in a single and natural quantity that expresses how difficult it is to linearly separate the submanifolds. }

 Consider a set of $P$ manifolds embedded in a feature space of dimensionality $D$, each assigned a class label.
-Manifold capacity theory is concerned with the question: what is the largest value of $\frac{P}{D}$ such that there exists (with high probability) a hyperplane separating the random dichotomy \citep{cover1965geometrical, gardner1988space}?
+Manifold capacity theory is concerned with the question: what is the largest value of $\frac{P}{D}$ such that there exists (with high probability) a hyperplane separating a random dichotomy \citep{cover1965geometrical, gardner1988space}?
 Recent theoretical work has demonstrated that there exists a critical value, dubbed the manifold capacity $\alpha_C$, such that when $\frac{P}{D} < \alpha_C$ the probability of finding a separating hyperplane is approximately $1.0$, and when $\frac{P}{D} > \alpha_C$ the probability is approximately $0.0$ \citep{chung2018classification}.
-Furthermore, $\alpha_C$ can be accurately predicted from three key quantities: (1) the manifold radius $R_M$, which measures the size of the manifold relative to its distance from the origin, (2) the manifold dimensionality $D_M$ which estimates the number of dimensions along which a manifold has significant extent, and (3) the centroid correlation (if the positions of manifolds are correlated with each other they will be more difficult to separate).
-In particular, when the centroid correlation is low the manifold capacity can be approximated by $\phi(R_M \sqrt{D_M})$ where $\phi(\cdot)$ is a monotonically decreasing function.
+The capacity $\alpha_C$ can be accurately predicted from three key quantities: (1) the manifold radius $R_M$, which measures the size of the manifold relative to the distance of its centroid from the origin, (2) the manifold dimensionality $D_M$ which quanitifies the number of dimensions along which a manifold has significant extent, and (3) the correlation of the manifold centroids.
+When the centroid correlation is low the manifold capacity can be approximated by $\phi(R_M \sqrt{D_M})$ where $\phi(\cdot)$ is a monotonically decreasing function.